 When I bought my house, I wired it with Cat5eWikipedia: Category 5 cable (Cat 5) is a twisted pair cable for computer networks.
 Since 2001, the variant commonly in use is the Category 5e specification (Cat 5e).
 The cable standard provides performance o... cable for data networking.
 I ran 2 cables to each of the 4 main rooms – front room, back room and 2 bed rooms.
 This is mostly because I’m a massive geek but this has gotten me thinking… is this unnecessary geekiness or something that every house should have?
 Wireless networkWikipedia: A wireless network is a computer network that uses wireless data connections between network nodes. s are notoriously slow (relative to wired networks), prone to interference, and expensive to set up.

 A decent SOHOWikipedia: Small office/home office (or single office/home office; sometimes short SOHO) refers to the category of business or cottage industry that involves from 1 to 10 workers.
 In New Zealand, the Ministry o...
 ‘N’ router will set you back about £50 these days.
 This isn’t bank breaking and most modern laptops will come with on-board wireless as standard.
 But what about your other devices?
-My desktop PC, my main TV and my bedroom TV’s FreesatWikipedia: Freesat is a British free-to-air satellite television service, first formed as a joint venture between the BBC and ITV plc.
-The service was formed as a memorandum in 2007 and has been marketed sinc...
+My desktop PC, my main TV and my bedroom TV’s FreesatWikipedia: Freesat is a British free-to-air satellite television service, first formed as a joint venture between the BBC and ITV plc and now owned by Everyone TV (itself owned by all of the four UK public se...
 HD box aren’t wifi enabled – rather they just have a standard EthernetWikipedia: Ethernet (/ˈiːθərnɛt/) is a family of wired computer networking technologies commonly used in local area networks (LAN), metropolitan area networks (MAN) and wide area networks (WAN).
 It was ... port.
 It is undoubtedly going to become more common for every day household devices to require a connection to the Internet and the current trend seems to be that Wifi support is an optional extra – which comes at cost.